kunalkathuria/SVXplorer/README.md

 All SVXplorer command line options are accessed via ./SVXplorer -h.
 A file to ignore alignments in certain chromosome/genomic units for B37 (-c) and a file to exclude certain regions of alignment for B37 (-i) are included.

-A typical (and recommended) call on sequenced data might be, with appropriate path replacement (make sure you run from the parent git directory of SVXplorer):
+A typical (and recommended) call on sequenced data might be, with appropriate path replacement:

 ./bin/SVXplorer discordant.bam splitters.bam sample.bam reference.fa -i exclude.bed -c ignore_CHR.txt -m non_repeat_regions.bed -f -w pathToworkDir -s 100